andre-ye/uni/docs/phil/phil-440/readings.md

 > As the passage suggests, the rejection of Positive Life Continuity depends on the plausibility of a nonmonistic theory of welfare with incomparable goods.
 But is such a position defensible?

+Response

+Forcehimes and Semaru present the Repugnant Conclusion as the assertion that any quantity of people with high quality of life can be outweighed in goodness by a sufficiently larger quantity of people with very low but positive quality of life.
+They argue that if we accept Additive Aggregation, we must also accept the Repugnant Conclusion.
+However, alternatives to Additive Aggregation which evade the Repugnant Conclusion force us to accept similarly unintuitive assertions.
+Lastly, Forcehimes and Semaru speculate that we may not be justified in our reluctance to accept the Repugnant Conclusion.

+Terms and Concepts:
+- *Additive Aggregation*.
+The assertion that the value of a system can be quantitatively determined by summing individual positive or negative values.
+Importantly, Additive Aggregation rejects the lexical position that there are different untraversable types of good and maps all good on a single continuous scale.
+- *Positive Life Continuity*.
+The assertion that sufficiently high quantity of low-welfare lives can always result in a better net goodness than a single high-welfare life.
+Positive Life Continuity is the core logic of Additive Aggregation and is rejected by the lexical view.

+Comprehension Questions
+- How do Forcehimes and Semaru infer from proportionalism that each unit of well-being on a world is equal to a unit of ‘basic goodness’ when proportionalism asserts that the goodness of well-being is dependent on the good it provides for its subject and therefore a relative entity?
+Is the act of asserting goodness in terms of fundamental units already doing ‘part of the work’ of an aggregative/combinatory principle?

+Philosophical Questions
+- Is it justified to accept a problematic ethical principle if it is the least problematic of ethical principles we can accept?
+Are we obligated to accept Additive Aggregation because it is arguably optimal compared to averaging or the lexical view, even though it results in the Repugnant Conclusion?
+If not, then many of the arguments throughout the text which rely upon acceptance of the optimal proposition may not be sound.
+- The implicit premise throughout the exploration of Additive Aggregation is that, in the context of moral determination, it acts upon individuals as the core unit of goodness-experiences.
+Is it possible, however, to apply Additive Aggregation to different units of goodness-experiences, such as families, nations, and body parts, and does such an application contradict with or support an application of Additive Aggregation to individuals?

 ---